viggyfresh/CliNER/README.rst

     python-pip installer
     python-virtualenv

-Some of the required python modules that will be installed by the script have the following dependencies, which also need to be installed:
+Some of python modules used by CliCon have the following dependencies, which also need to be installed on the system:

 ::